Half term and Hallowe'en are on the way – head to one of the many special events around the UK to give the kids a real treat.

 Frightful fun at Hughenden Manor

 Experience ‘the home of Hallowe’en’ this half term at the Dungeons in London, York, Edinburgh, Blackpool and Warwick Castle.
-With new characters and more than 1,000 pumpkins, it’s the Dungeons’ biggest Hallowe’en yet.
-There will also be live actors, special effects, exciting rides, tricks, treats, yucky dips, fancy dress and more.
+With new characters, and pumpkins aplenty, it’s the Dungeons’ biggest Hallowe’en yet.
+There'll also be live actors, special effects, exciting rides, tricks, treats, yucky dips, fancy dress and more.
 Booking is strongly advised.
 Find out more.

 Will you brave the Edinburgh Dungeon?

 Take part in some fantastic family events to help you get closer to nature, this Hallowe’en.
-Carve a pumpkin to take home with you, go on a creepy crawly hunt or a migration walk, make a bird feeder or try pond-dipping.
-There are also art and craft workshops, storytelling, a fancy dress competition, face painting, and even a disco.
+Carve a pumpkin to take home with you, go on a minibeast hunt or a migration walk, try pond-dipping or bird-watching, or visit an art and craft workshop.
+And there'll be hands-on fun at the popular Yuk!
+Show: Bizarre Bodies, where little ones can learn all about creepy-crawlies.
 Booking is recommended.
 Find an event.

 Check out vats of slimy troll snot, buckets of dribbling drool, and vials of silvery unicorn blood this Hallowe'en.
-As well as all the sets, props, costumes and models on the tour, visitors can experience 'Ghostly Goings On' this Hallowe'en.
-Explore some of the spookier special effects and take a trip down a more mysterious Diagon Alley.
+As well as all the sets, props, costumes and models on the tour, visitors can experience extra Dark Arts activities over half term.
+Explore the Hallowe'en feast from Harry Potter and the Philosopher’s Stone, practise your duelling technique in an interactive wand combat lesson, or take a trip down a more mysterious Diagon Alley.
 Find out more.

 Discover troll snot and more on the Harry Potter tour